lsst/schedview/README.md

     $ conda env create -f environment.yaml
     $ conda activate schedview

-If you are running `sched_maps`, get the one with the older version:
+If you are running `sched_maps`, you may need to modify the environment to one compatible with whatever instance of the scheduler you will be viewing.

-    $ # ONLY IF RUNNING sched_maps
-    $ conda env create -f environment_080a2.yaml
-    $ conda activate schedview080a2

 Install the (development) `schedview` in your new environment: